paulosuzart/krust-pm/README.md

    - Augment the API to support scaling processes down and up. **Done**
    - Implement 0 `max_retries` to mean infinite.
+   - Right now log destination is hard coded to logback.
    - Allow configuration of `workdir` for processes.
    - Add command line parser to specify config file. **Done**
    - Add `env` per process.